dmbarbour/awelon/AboutAO.md

 * no whitespace (LF, SP)
 * no text or blocks
 * no numbers (`#0123456789`)
-* limitations on capabilities
+* no semantic capabilities

 Except for capabilities, these limitations are no loss of expressiveness.
 Whitespace in ABC means identity.
 AO has its own support for text, numbers, and blocks.

-AO requires a dedicated reader mode for capabilities.
-Upon reading `%{`, AO must read to the following `}`, including whitespace.
-ABC capabilities cannot be nested, so there is no
+AO uses a dedicated reader mode for capabilities.
+Upon reading `%{`, AO should be read to the following `}`, including whitespace.
 This rule ensures AO can syntactically represent the same set of capabilities that ABC can represent.

-However, capabilities may be rejected by the compiler.
-At the moment, AO generally permits two classes of capabilities:
+However, most capabilities will be rejected by the AO compiler.

-* ABC program annotations `%{&xyzzy}`
-* AO search attributes `%{:cost:10}`.

-Annotations may interact with debuggers, error messages, optimizers, and so on.
-Search attributes are to help select between ambiguous choices for AO's second layer.
-Other extensions to AO may later be expressed this way.
-Tentatively, I might eventually choose to support ABC references, i.e. `%{#secureHash}` (I have mixed feelings about doing so).
+At the moment, AO permits only annotations and attributes, neither of which have any formal semantics.
+Annotations can interact with optimizers and debuggers and so on, e.g. `%{&par}` marking a block for parallelism, or `%{&lazy}` for laziness, or `%{&bp}` for a breakpoint.
+Attributes guide heuristic in case of ambiguity (e.g. `%{:cost:10}`).

+*NOTE:* The word `%` by itself is not allowed.
+There must be at least one character following `%`.

-## Capability Security
+## Proper Capability Security

-AO prohibits syntactic representation of semantic capabilities, authority bearing or otherwise.
+AO prohibits syntactic representation of semantic capabilities.
+This is a good thing.
 For reasoning about effects, security, portability, configuration, extension, it is preferable that capabilities be distributed through a program as part of the computation.

-Even for purely functional extensions to AO, such as support for matrices and OpenCL/GPU computations, treating this as capabilities enables substituting an interpreter for porting code to environments that lack these features.
+Even for purely functional extensions to AO, perhaps support for matrices, vectors, floating point numbers, and GPU computations, treating this as capabilities enables substituting an interpreter when porting code to environments that lack similar features.

-Fortunately, capabilities can often be distributed through a model by static, compile-time computations.
+Fortunately, capabilities can often be distributed through an AO model by static, compile-time partial evaluation.
 There doesn't need to be a runtime performance penalty for using capabilities.
 Also, the syntactic effort for threading capabilities is trivial due to AO's nature as a tacit, concatenative language.
 If capabilities or a powerblock are kept at a stable, relative location, then capabilities have the same syntactic convenience as ambient authority.

 AO does have a weakness with respect to Principle of Least Authority: granting authority is not explicit in the syntax.
 The path of least resistance tends to grant full authority.
 AO programmers must instead be explicit about where they restrict authority, using blocks and combinators like so: